ProductOpener::Ingredients - process and analyze ingredients lists

 Array of specific ingredients.

-Return the `ingredients_lc` field to save in $product_ref.
+Select, set and return the `ingredients_lc` field in $product_ref.

 This is the language that will be used to parse ingredients.
 We first check that ingredients_text_{lang} exists and is non-empty for the product main language (`lc`), and return it if it does.
 Otherwise we look at all languages defined in `languages_codes` for a non-empty `ingredients_text_lang`.